angular4pro/angular4pro.github.io/_posts/2017-09-21-angularjs-expressions.md

 For example, if we want to add two numbers 2 and 3, then 2 + 3 is an expression, and our result will be `2 + 3 = 5` that is expression evaluates to a single value.
 Similarly for string concatenation .i.e var FullName="Satinder" +" Singh", gives "Satinder Singh" concantenate string user full name.

 In AngularJS, expressions are used to bind application data to HTML.
-AngularJS expression is similar like Javascript expression but written inside double braces like `{{ expression }}` example `{{ 2 + 3 }}`.
+AngularJS expression is similar like Javascript expression but written inside double braces like **{{ expression }}** example **{{ 2 + 3 }}**{: .hg }.
 AngularJS expression can also be written inside a directive with `ng-bind="expression"`.
 AngularJS resolves the expression, and return the result output where they have used in web-page.

 ***Expressions are code snippets placed in binding markup***
 ![Understanding expressions in AngularJs](https://angular4pro.com/md/images/expression-angularjs.jpg)